-Sooner or later there comes 8 time when we have to talk to those other machines.
-I know that the big guys are used in industry and TI business, I look at my computer. and ask myself how did I get here?
-I didn't know how to the TV connect the RF mod. to without reading the book that came in the box.
-Now almost ten years little I can do а later programing, I have a ton of graphics, a printer and a stack of disks and books and papers.
-There is quite a few of us that travel to get to a meeting.
-I Know little of the other machines and desire to learn more about my TI.
+Sooner or later there comes В time when we have to talk to those other machines.
+I know that othe big guys are used in industry and my TI business.
+I look at computer, and ask myself how did I get here?
+I didn't know how to to the TV connect the RF mod. without reading the book that came in the box.
+Now almost ten years little I can do 8 later programing, I have of ton B graphics, a printer and a stack of disks and books and papers.
+There is quite a few of us that stravel to get to a meeting.
+I know little of the other machines and desire to learn more about my TI.
 I am glad that we have such a following, I found some pretty good friends and hope to keep them.
 I know that I could not have all this equiptment if it wasn't for West Penn.